We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Surveillance

-People with Lynch syndrome will be advised to attend bowel screening from the age of 25.
+People with Lynch syndrome will be advised to attend bowel screening from the age of 25 or 35 (depending on which gene is faulty).
 This will involve a colonoscopy, which is an examination using a flexible tube with a camera on the end, called an endoscope, to examine the bowel.
 Normally, you will be given a sedative so you are sleepy for the procedure.
 The aim of the colonoscopy is to check for any abnormalities and remove any growths (polyps) that are found on the wall of the bowel.
 These are then checked in a lab.
 Polyps are mostly benign, but some can become cancerous.
 Removing these growths before they become cancerous can prevent you from developing colorectal cancer.

-This screening should take place every 18 months to 2 years.
-You may receive an automatic invitation for this screening, or you may have to chase this appointment yourself so it is worth setting yourself reminders.
+This screening should take place every two years.
+You should receive an automatic invitation for this screening.

 Medication